Ncheta/Tangerine/README.md

 - **Libraries:** GLFW, GLAD, GLM

 ## Goals
-The goal of Tangerine was to create a deeper understanding of how game engines and rendering systems operate by implementing graphics functionality from the ground up.
+The project was developed to explore graphics programming concepts including GPU resource management, rendering optimization, and engine architecture in order to create a deeper understanding of how game engines and rendering systems operate by implementing graphics functionality from the ground up.

 ## Author